kiwicampus/SD-final-project/planner/docs/homework.md

 9. [Docker] Can we change the basic image (`FROM ubuntu:20.04`) from the docker file to another?

-10. [General] Why is it not a good idea to upload the api credentials to github and why if they are already uploaded is it not a good idea to simply delete them?
+10. [General] Why is it not a good idea to upload the API credentials to github and why if they are already uploaded is it not a good idea to simply delete them from your repo?

 Next questions is after you finish the project, it doesn't give points but we really appreciate you feedback: